kiran-0001/ML_Exploration/README.md

 # ML_Exploration
-> A refresher or rather "exploration" lol of basic ML principles and techniques
+> A refresher or rather "exploration" lol of ML principles and techniques